exhesham/python-sign-certificate-chain/Readme.md

 Go to Environment variables and add the path `C:\Python27\Scripts` to the `PATH` variable

 ### install ssl packages
+to be able to install the M2Crypto, you need to first install this c++ package: http://aka.ms/vcpython27
 ```
 apt-get install python-dev
 pip install pyopenssl